-$1,224 Movers From Pennsylvania to Texas
+($1,172) Cost of Moving From Pennsylvania to Texas

 Moving the reverse route?
-We’ve got you covered with our Moving from Texas to Pennsylvania guide.
+We’ve got you covered with our moving from Texas to Pennsylvania guide.

-The best Pennsylvania to Texas movers
+The best Pennsylvania to Texas full-service movers

 - Safeway Moving: Best overall value